vivek-30/Voice-Assistant/README.md

 - Above mentioned command are not very strict their is much flexibily exists.
 These are just for Refference.

 - some IDE dont allow you to use your default microphone in this case you must run this service from Command Line

-- Dont forget to stop mysql server after the usage of this service `mysql.server stop`